JCP 2.10: Process Document

 Seats may also be forfeited due to non-attendance at EC meetings, as specified in the EC Standing Rules.

-All JCP Members are eligible to vote in ballots for Ratified and Elected Seats subject to the provision that if a Member has majority-ownership of one or more other Members, then that group of Members shall collectively have one vote, which shall be cast by the person they designate to be their representative for the ballot in question.
+All Full Members are eligible to vote in ballots for Ratified and Elected Seats subject to the provision that if a Member has majority-ownership of one or more other Members then that group of Members shall collectively have one vote, which shall be cast by the person they designate to be their representative for the ballot in question.
+Similarly, if there is more than one individual Full Member with the same employer they will collectively have one vote, which shall be cast by the person they designate to be their representative for the ballot in question.

-Annual elections for Ratified and Elected Seats shall be held simultaneously.
-Voting in these elections shall start in the third week of October.
+Annual elections for Ratified, Elected and Associate Seats shall be held simultaneously.
+Voting in these elections shall start in the last quarter of the calendar year, four weeks after the close of the nomination period.

 In the interest of promoting transparency and participation in the election process the PMO shall organize teleconferences at which the Members have an opportunity to hear from and to ask questions of the candidates.
 If a suitable venue such as JavaOne is available the PMO shall also organize a public meeting with the same purpose.